shashinadh28/Project_Query/README.md

 ---

-Created for the Atlan Frontend Internship Task 2025 by [Your Name].
+Created for the Atlan Frontend Internship Task 2025 by Durgashashinadh .

 ## Documentation